mihirpathak97/Rainbow/README.md

 - If you don't specify directory, the script will assume a default value of `sys.path[0]`, i.e where you are invoking the script

-- List of all skipped audio files will be stored in `skipped.txt` at the root of the code base
+- List of all skipped audio files will be stored in `skipped.txt`

 ### Fixing ID3 MetaData